 Current research suggests that middle school aged boys are not involved in reading as much as middle school aged girls.
 Researchers have identified several reasons behind the findings.
 The first possible reason is a lack of reading interest from boys.
 The second possible reason is a lack of age appropriate material targeted toward the interests of boys.
 The third possible reason is an influx of gender-neutral reading material.
 This project attempts to bridge the gap by providing middle school boys with an age appropriate manuscript.
 The project also includes a classroom guide which provides teachers with ideas and reproducible materials.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Hardy, Gary K., "Bridging the Literature Gap with Age-Appropriate Writing for Middle School Boys and their Teachers" (2006).
-All Regis University Theses.
+Student Publications.
 403.